 The supermassive black hole at a galaxy’s center is expected gradually to accumulate many small, stellar-mass black holes around it.
 In the case of our own galaxy, as many as 20,000 black holes may have settled around the central few light-years.
 So far, however, no such density cusp has been reported.
-One of the best ways to look for such black holes is via binary stars in which one member is stellar-mass black hole, because accretion around the black hole would generate detectable X-rays.
+One of the best ways to look for such black holes is via binary stars in which one member is a stellar-mass black hole, because accretion around the black hole would generate detectable X-rays.

-CfA astronomer Jaesub Hong was a member of a six-person team that used the Chandra X-ray Observatory to search for such binaries.
-They examined the equivalent of several weeks worth of archival Chandra observations obtained over twelve years, in an area corresponding to a volume that stretches to about sixty light-years from the galactic nucleus.
+Harvard-Smithsonian Center For Astrophysics (CfA) astronomer Jaesub Hong was a member of a six-person team that used the Chandra X-ray Observatory to search for such binaries.
+They examined the equivalent of several weeks’ worth of archival Chandra observations obtained over twelve years, in an area corresponding to a volume that stretches to about sixty light-years from the galactic nucleus.
 In this region, thousands of X-ray point sources are seen, produced by a range of processes including hot gas, stellar atmospheres, binaries with white dwarf star members, neutron stars, and black holes.
 The innermost region itself, out to about twelve light-years, has hundreds of sources.
 (For comparison, the nearest star to the Sun is four light-years away.)
 The X-ray energies of the sources can be used to diagnose their character, but in this dense complex source confusion was a challenge.
 To minimize the confusion, the team focused on relatively bright sources, about one hundred of them, and also used simulations as a reality check.
 They found that twelve of the sources in the central dozen light-years had relatively “soft” X-ray spectra consistent with these sources being black-hole binaries.
 Although some alternative explanations cannot be ruled out (for example, a class of pulsars), the observed X-ray properties of these sources are the first strong evidence for the population of black hole binaries predicted to settle near the galactic center.
 The results suggest there are a larger number of (still undetected) isolated BHs present, and not least emphasize the complex and fascinating nature of this unique location in our galaxy.